JeffersonLab/clas12root/README.md

 cmake --install ccdb_build
 ```

 New

 cmake was modernised.
 You will now need to make sure $CLAS12ROOT/lib is in your LD_LIBRARY_PATH.
+Report any issues to the forum.

 Then build clas12root: